 You can use a variety of techniques to develop and enhance your Mind Maps.

 Completed or draft Mind Maps:

 Most importantly, the Mind Map can be converted into Codes.
 Use the top ribbon command Create as Codes or Cases (this command can also be accessed by right-clicking in the Mind Map).
 The structure of Sibling and Child relationships will be translated from the Mind Map to the newly-created Codes.
 Floating Ideas are placed at the top level of the Codes.

 Project Maps are automatically saved and stored under the heading Maps in the Navigation View.

 To begin, click on the Explore tab and select Project Map.
 (You can also open the Maps list in the Navigation View, select Maps, then right-click in the List View and select New Project Map.)

-Here is a small Project Map showing three source documents and the Nodes to which parts of those documents have been Coded.
+Here is a small Project Map showing three source documents and the Codes to which parts of those documents have been Coded.

 Here is a second Project Map showing more expansive connections across a whole NVivo project.

 You can use a variety of techniques to develop and enhance your Project Maps.

 Completed or draft Project Maps: